 - The activity is conducted for the primary benefit of the campus community but with sensitivity to the total surrounding community.

-- Upon receipt of this policy if a Business Activity Synopsis is not already on file in the office of the assistant vice president for finance
+- For an existing business activity, immediately if a Business Activity Synopsis is not already on file in the office of the assistant vice president for finance

 - When proposing a new business activity

 - When there has been a significant change to a previously approved activity University departments and activities shall provide the following information for each business activity that the assistant vice president for finance has determined is an unrelated business activity:

 - An updated break-even cost analysis to include expenses for direct tax liability and the costs to accumulate information for the income tax return.